developer-zebra/developer-zebra-site/src/datawedge/8-2/guide/programmers-guides/content-provider/index.md

 ## Overview

-**Use content providers** option allows applications to leverage DataWedge's content provider to retrieve scanned data from files larger than 500 KB, such as images, primarily with Signature Capture and NextGen SimulScan.
+**Use content providers** option allows applications to leverage DataWedge's content provider to retrieve scanned data from files larger than 500 KB, such as images, primarily with Decoder Signature and NextGen SimulScan.
 A _content provider_ is an Android app component that encapsulates data to share between apps.

 DataWedge's content provider only sends 768 KB (786,432 bytes) of raw data at once through Android's `ContentProvider` class object.
 If the scanned data exceeds this limit, the remaining data is sent in a subsequent `ContentProvider` object, whose URI is included in the first `ContentProvider`, with the same size limit.
 The URI is a string used to query a content provider to retrieve the data, containing the provider and path.
 This process in breaking down the `ContentProvider` into separate parts repeats until the actual file size is reached for the raw scanned data.
 The client application then needs to concatenate the raw data from all `ContentProviders` to reconstruct the final full raw data object in byte[] form.